stroebjo/alfred-mensahh/README.md

 ![Screenshot of the Workflow in action](mensahh.png)

 In the first step you can select the canteen (optional argument to filter by name).
-Also with the `cmd`-modifier the menu for the canteen can be opend in your browser, with the `alt`-modifier you show the canteen on Google Maps.
+Also with the `cmd`-modifier the menu for the canteen can be opend in your browser, with the `alt`-modifier you show the canteen on a map (map provider can be set in envionment variables, defaults to Google Maps).

 For the selected canteen the menu for current day will be displayed, or your can provide an relative or absolute day.
 2017-09-11 is the earliest possible date.